vishalgarg-sec/Software-Supply-Chain-Security/README.md

 * [Microsoft Secure Supply Chain Consumption Framework (S2C2F)](https://www.microsoft.com/en-us/security/blog/2022/11/16/microsoft-contributes-s2c2f-to-openssf-to-improve-supply-chain-security/)[[GitHub]](https://github.com/ossf/s2c2f)
 * [in-toto](https://in-toto.io/) [[GitHub](https://github.com/in-toto/community)] - A framework to secure the integrity of software supply chains.
 It does so by verifying that each task in the chain is carried out as planned, by authorized personnel only, and that the product is not tampered with in transit.
 * [Blueprint for building modern, secure software development pipelines](https://github.com/Venafi/blueprint-securesoftwarepipeline)
+* [The Update Framework](https://theupdateframework.io/) - A framework for securing software update systems

+## New Initiatives
+* [Supply Chain Integrity, Transparency, and Trust (SCITT)](https://scitt.io/), [[GitHub](https://github.com/ietf-scitt)], [[SCIM GitHub](https://github.com/microsoft/scim)] - The Supply Chain Integrity, Transparency and Trust (SCITT) initiative is a set of proposed IETF industry standards for managing the compliance of goods and services across end-to-end supply chains.
 ## Software Supply Chain Threats
 #### Threats
 * [SLSA Threats & Mitigations](https://slsa.dev/spec/v1.0/threats)